sschwindt/hydro-informatics/docs/source/python-basics/pyinstall.rst

 .. figure:: ../img/pyc-project.png
    :alt: pyc-prj

-   :caption: Create a new project in PyCharm.
+    Create a new project in PyCharm.

 2. Define The new ``hypy`` environment as *Pure Python* project interpreter: